-This research was supported by DARPA/ONR grant #N00014 - 03 - 1 - 0622 ('Thermal Imaging Experimentation and Analysis for Deception Detection'), DARPA/ONR grant #N00014 - 03 - 1 - 0847 ('Remote Measures in the Detection of Deception in a Counter-Terror Situation'), DARPA/ONR grant #N00014 - 02 - 1 - 0709 ('Robust Face Recognition from a High Stakes Paradigm'), and by the University of Houston start-up funds of Professor I. Pavlidis.
+This research was supported by DARPA/ONR grant #N00014-03-1-0622 ('Thermal Imaging Experimentation and Analysis for Deception Detection') and by the University of Houston start-up funds of Professor Ioannis T. Pavlidis.
+Additional support was provided by DARPA/ONR grant #N00014-02-1-0709 ('Robust Face Recognition from a High Stakes Paradigm') to Professors Mark G. Frank and Paul Ekman, DARPA/ONR grant #N00014-03-1-0847 ('Remote Measures in the Detection of Deception in a Counter-Terror Situation'), and HSARPA grant # ITT-180120 ("Examining Deception in a Counter-Terror Paradigm) to Professor Mark G. Frank.
 The views expressed in this paper do not necessarily reflect the views of the funding Agencies.
-We would like to express our gratitude to Dr. Ralph Chatham (DARPA Program Manager), Dr. Jonathon Philips (DARPA Program Manager), and Dr. Thomas McKenna (ONR Program Manager), and Dr. Andrew Ryan (DOD PI) for their support.
-We would also like to thank Dr. Arcangelo Merla (University of Chieti), Amy Keller, and Sinuk Kang (Rutgers University), and Prof. Marc Garbey (University of Houston) for their valuable help.
+We would like to express our gratitude to Dr. Ralph Chatham (DARPA Program Manager), Dr. Jonathon Philips (DARPA Program Manager), Dr. Thomas McKenna (ONR Program Manager), Larry Willis (HSARPA Program Manager), and Dr. Andrew Ryan (DOD PI) for their support.
+We would also like to thank Dr. Arcangelo Merla (University G. D'Annunzio), Amy Marie Keller, Sinuk Kang (Rutgers University), and Professor Marc Garbey (University of Houston) for their valuable help.